-We meet on the first Monday of the month at 7:00 pm.
+We meet on the first Monday of the month at 7:00 p.m.
 Please contact Gloria Bemer at email@example.com for more information.

-In 1998, URBAN HOPE began as a West Side inner-city community outreach program and store-front presence that was conceived by Rev. Mary Grigolia.
+In 1998, Urban Hope began as a West Side inner-city community outreach program and store-front presence that was conceived by Rev. Mary Grigolia.
 Doris Matthey, a West Shore member, was the Chairman of the Steering Committee and a guiding force of the new movement.
 Members on the committee were volunteers from five local UU churches.
 West Shore’s Social Action Committee has volunteered and helped to support Urban Hope throughout the years.
 Currently, Debby Purdy, Cathy Ross, and Jillian Cook are on the Steering Committee and represent West Shore.
 West Shore member Jean Kosmac serves as the Steering Committee chair.

 The Children’s Garden is a neighborhood program of Urban Hope, a UU outreach to low-income residents on the near west side of Cleveland.
 Our goal is to show urban children where our food comes from, help them discover how delicious fresh veggies can be, and nurture a love of the outdoors.
-We work with children from the Near West Inter- generational school across the street during spring planting and fall harvesting seasons.
+We work with children from the Near West Intergenerational school across the street during spring planting and fall harvesting seasons.
 In the summer, we work with neighborhood children.
-Each session offers hands-on gar- dening (including weeding), cooking with the veggies we grow, and a craft.
+Each session offers hands-on gardening (including weeding), cooking with the veggies we grow, and a craft.
 The garden is located in Kentucky Community Garden at West 38th and Franklin.

 Decisions about children, families, and sexuality are some of life’s most profound.
 Our Unitarian Universalist faith holds central the inherent worth and dignity of all people, which includes a belief in the sacredness of all bodies, and the importance of self-determination and human agency.
 As part of a liberatory Reproductive Justice movement, we affirm our commitment to building a world in which all people are able to make choices about their bodies, their health, and their families within safe, thriving communities.
 In practice, this commitment looks like working to ensure that:

-West Shore FaCT promotes clean air, clean water, healthy soil, and a quick, equitable tran- sition to renewable energy sources and just, sustainable living.
+West Shore FaCT promotes clean air, clean water, healthy soil, and a quick, equitable transition to renewable energy sources and just, sustainable living.
 We create opportunities for education, advocacy, and action.
 We are part of FaCT Ohio: Faith Communities Together for a Sustainable Future, collaborating with more than forty faith groups from sixteen counties in Ohio, and three in West Virginia.
 Locally, WS FaCT works with community groups for environmental justice.

 Come and join us in confronting the problems that unsustainable practices cause for com- munities and families in rural, suburban, and urban areas.
 Your ideas and your energy are welcome to help address issues of environmental justice!

-Our first Principle as Unitarian Universalists states, “We affirm the inherent worth and dignity of all persons,” and so it goes without saying that lesbian, gay, bi-sexual, transgender and queer persons are not only welcome at West Shore, but expected to participate fully in all church activities.
+Our first Principle as Unitarian Universalists states, “We affirm the inherent worth and dignity of all persons,” and so it goes without saying that lesbian, gay, bisexual, transgender, and queer persons are not only welcome at West Shore, but expected to participate fully in all church activities.

-In the late 1980’s, West Shore voted to become a “Welcoming Congregation” which means that the church took seriously its commitment to educate its members on LGBTQ justice concerns, and serve as active advocates for, and with, lesbian, gay, bisexual, transgender and queer people.
+In the late 1980s, West Shore voted to become a “Welcoming Congregation” which means that the church took seriously its commitment to educate its members on LGBTQ justice concerns, and serve as active advocates for, and with, lesbian, gay, bisexual, transgender, and queer people.
 We advocated for marriage equality before it became a reality, celebrated the victory, and support all new efforts to achieve LGBTQ equality.

 West Shore’s Q&A group is composed of LGBTQ people and their Allies.
 This group meets monthly beginning in October through June, and once each summer for a special picnic.
 Please check your E-News or contact Jerry Knasel at firstname.lastname@example.org or Kathy Little at email@example.com for meeting times and location.

 This project provides opportunities for congregants to tell their racial journey stories to another congregant and a trained facilitator.
-This nonjudgmental session was designed in 2020 by West Shore members Dorothy Faller and Mary-Jo Maish and formerly called “Widening the Circle.”
+This nonjudgmental session was designed in 2020 by West Shore members Dorothy Faller and Mary-Jo Maish and was formerly called “Widening the Circle.”

-Core Teams like West Shore’s listen and act in concert with their sister institutions to make social change.
-A GCC staff of four paid organizers support clergy, lay leaders, and member institutions to carry out its mission of being a catalyst for social justice.
+Core Teams like West Shore’s listen and act in concert with our sister institutions to make social change.
+We support GCC in connecting individuals and organizations to multiply its power and mobilize its members by the thousands to make our voices heard to build a better community for all county residents.
+A GCC staff of four paid organizers supports clergy, lay leaders, and member institutions to carry out its mission of being a catalyst for social justice.

 ©2024 West Shore Unitarian Universalist Church.
 All Rights Reserved.